luca-nik/mev_agent/docs/classes/agent.md

   - `market`: The market object containing the graph of tokens and venues.
   - `verbose`: (Optional) Prints additional information.
 Default is `False`.

-**process**
+- **Process**:
   1. Calculates the worst acceptable exchange rate based on the order's limit sell and buy amounts.
   2. Defines a surplus function to be maximized:
      - The surplus is a function of the coins sold and bought through each path.
-            - Along each path the amount of coins bnought is obtained with the propagate_along() function.
+     - Along each path, the amount of coins bought is obtained with the `propagate_along()` function.
-        3. Define Constraints:
+  3. Defines constraints:
-           - Defines constraints to ensure the total sell amount does not exceed the limit sell amount and the total buy amount meets or exceeds the limit buy amount.
+     - Ensures the total sell amount does not exceed the limit sell amount and the total buy amount meets or exceeds the limit buy amount.
-           - If the order allows partial fills, it sets an inequality constraint for the sell amount; otherwise, it sets an equality constraint for a fill-or-kill order.
+     - If the order allows partial fills, sets an inequality constraint for the sell amount; otherwise, sets an equality constraint for a fill-or-kill order.
-        6. Run Optimization:
+  4. Runs optimization:
      - Uses the SLSQP method to minimize the negative surplus (maximize surplus) within the specified bounds and constraints.
-        7. Extract and Compute Results:
+  5. Extracts and computes results:
      - Extracts the optimal sell amounts and computes the resulting buy amounts.
      - Computes the coin conservation error to check for discrepancies.
      - Prints optimization results and detailed information for each path.
-        8. Update Order and Venues Information:
+  6. Updates order and venues information:
      - Updates the order with the executed sell and buy amounts.
      - Updates the venues with the optimal sell amounts.

 ### `plot_strategy()`